ciphernaut/Robotics-AI-Laws/law_testing_framework/README.md

 This framework is designed to evaluate a given Large Language Model (LLM) against a standardized set of tests.
 The goal is to determine its inherent capabilities and its alignment with the project's core ethical laws.

+## Configuration

+The framework is configured via `config.py`.
+You can set your model provider, API keys, and endpoints in this file.

+### Supported Providers

+-   **`local`**: Connects to any OpenAI-compatible API endpoint, such as LM-Studio.
+-   **`openai`**: Connects to the official OpenAI API.
+-   **`openrouter`**: Connects to the OpenRouter API, giving you access to a wide variety of models.

+### Environment Variable Overrides

+All settings in `config.py` can be overridden by setting the corresponding environment variable.
+For example, you can set `LLM_PROVIDER=openrouter` in your shell to switch providers without editing the file.

+Refer to `config.py.example` for a full list of supported environment variables.

 ## Usage

 1. Copy `config.py.example` to `config.py`.